California Alternative Sentencing

 If you or someone you love is facing criminal charges, contact an experienced criminal defense attorney at Wallin & Klarich today.
 We have been successful in getting charges reduced or dismissed in many criminal cases.
 If negotiating a plea bargain is in your best interest, we will aggressively pursue any alternative sentencing options that may be available to you.
 A criminal conviction doesn’t necessarily mean you will go to jail or prison.

-Our attorneys at Wallin & Klarich have over 30 years of experience dealing with judges, prosecutors and probation officers to help minimize the potential consequences of a criminal conviction.
+Our attorneys at Wallin & Klarich have over 40 years of experience dealing with judges, prosecutors, and probation officers to help minimize the potential consequences of a criminal conviction.
 We may be able to negotiate for a solution that does not require you to serve any time in custody.

-With offices in Los Angeles, Sherman Oaks, Torrance, Tustin, San Diego, Riverside, San Bernardino, Ventura, West Covina and Victorville, our attorneys at Wallin & Klarich will do everything they can to help you get the best possible result in your case.
+With offices in Tustin, San Bernardino, Anaheim, Irvine, San Diego, Riverside, and Victorville, our attorneys at Wallin & Klarich will do everything they can to help you get the best possible result in your case.

 Call us today at (877) 4-NO-JAIL or (877) 466-5245 for a free telephone consultation.
 We will get through this together.